-Wraparound supports are intended to enable project participation for training or job placement participants.
-Funding for costs must be directly related to the project.
+Wraparound supports are intended to enable project participation for training or job placement for participants experiencing barriers.
+The costs for wraparound supports must be directly related to the project.
 Examples include costs incurred for the following:

-- Pre-screening candidates (i.e., readiness and/or employability assessment). - Provision of health and safety-related equipment and other trade-specific Personal Protective Equipment (PPE). - In-class wraparound supports. - Apprentice on-the-job training expenses - Train-the-trainer resources to support journeypersons who train or wish to train apprentices. - Development of training materials/resources. - Disability-related services and accommodation supports. - Training tuition fees and expenses, including licensing fees for participant access to pre-existing online training websites. - Other training provider fees and materials required to complete skills training (e.g., training clothing, tools, equipment), temporary relocation and/or temporary housing expenses of the participant to access the learning centre/training facility. - Childcare/dependent care expenses. - Transportation (e.g., travel or commuting expenses for the participant to access a learning centre/training facility or place of employment).
+- Workplace disability-related services and accommodating supports. - Other personal/employment supports such as work clothing, uniforms, or special equipment. - Childcare and dependent care costs. - Training tuition fees and expenses, including licensing fees for participant access to pre-existing online training websites. - Other training provider fees and materials required to complete skills training (e.g., training clothing, tools, equipment), temporary relocation and/or temporary housing expenses of the participant to access the learning centre/training facility.

+b.
 Wage Subsidies

 Wage subsidies are financial supports to assist an employer in covering a portion of wages paid during training or placement.
-Job placement wage subsidies can be funded for employers who require financial assistance to train or hire individuals who are eligible participants, in accordance with section 3.3, for an SDF project.
-A Recipient may claim costs of up to 50% of wages paid, up to a maximum of \$5,000 per participant or job placement.
+Job placement wage subsidies can be funded for employers who require financial assistance to train or hire individuals who are eligible participants, in accordance with section 3.3, for an SDF Training Stream project.
+A Recipient may claim costs of up to 100% of wages paid, up to a maximum of \$5,000 per participant or job placement.
 Wage subsidies may not be used as replacement for tuition fees.

+c.
 Training Stipends